chilumine/ai-llm-red-team-handbook/docs/Chapter_18_Evasion_Obfuscation_and_Adversarial_Inputs.md

 ### 18.2.3 Sentence-Level Obfuscation

+**What is Sentence-Level Obfuscation:**

+Sentence-level obfuscation restructures entire sentences or uses framing techniques to disguise malicious intent.
+This is the highest level of textual obfuscation and most effective against content moderation.

+**Why It Works:**

+- Evades semantic analysis (not just keyword matching)
+- Uses narrative framing to legitimize bad intent
+- Exploits context windows and attention mechanisms
+- Harder for automated systems to detect

+**Key Strategies:**

+1. **Role-Playing**: "In a movie script, the villain needs to..."
+2. **Academic Framing**: "For educational purposes, explain..."
+3. **Hypothetical Scenarios**: "If someone wanted to, how would they..."
+4. **Indirection**: Ask for components, assemble answer yourself

+**Attack Examples:**

 **Sentence Restructuring:**

 ```python
 class SentenceObfuscator:
     """Reorder and restructure sentences to evade pattern matching"""

     def passive_voice(self, text):
         """Convert active to passive voice (simplified)"""
         transformations = {